- Medieval Potteries

 Potteries producing stoneware:

-Baptist Mills, Barton Hill, Counterslip, Lawrence Hill, Leek Lane, Lewins Mead, Redcliff Back 1, Redcliff Back 2, possibly Redcliff Street 2, Redcliff Street 3, Redcross Street, St Philip’s 3, St Philip’s 4, St Philip’s 6, St Philip’s 7, St Philip’s 8, St Philip’s 9, St Philip’s 11, St Thomas Street 1, St Thomas Street 2, St Thomas Street 3, Temple Back 1, Temple Back 2, Temple Gate, 124 Temple Street, 125 (or 123) Temple Street, 131 Temple Street, Tower Harratz, Water Lane and, possibly, Tucker Street.
+Baptist Mills, Barton Hill, Counterslip, Lawrence Hill, Leek Lane, Lewins Mead, Redcliff Back 1, Redcliff Back 2, possibly Redcliff Street 2, Redcliff Street 3, Redcross Street, St Philip’s 1, St Philip’s 3, St Philip’s 4, St Philip’s 5, St Philip’s 6, St Philip’s 7, St Philip’s 8, St Philip’s 9, St Philip’s 11, St Thomas Street 1, St Thomas Street 2, St Thomas Street 3, Temple Back 1, Temple Back 2, Temple Gate, 124 Temple Street, 125 (or 123) Temple Street, 131 Temple Street, Tower Harratz and Water Lane.

 Potteries producing porcelain: